yoctoproject/poky/documentation/dev-manual/dev-manual-qemu.rst

 -  ROOTFS: A root filesystem that has one of the following filetype
    extensions: "ext2", "ext3", "ext4", "jffs2", "nfs", or "btrfs".
 If
-   the filename you provide for this option uses “nfs”, it must provide an explicit root filesystem path.
+   the filename you provide for this option uses "nfs", it must provide an explicit root filesystem path.

 -  KERNEL: A kernel image, which is a ``.bin`` file.
 When you provide a